Privileged bodies of the United Kingdom

 The privileged bodies of the United Kingdom are those institutions and corporations which enjoy the historic right to present an address to the British Sovereign in person.

 In modern times this right is exercised on significant occasions in the life of the monarch and at a ceremony specially organised for the purpose.
 A senior representative of each body delivers each loyal address and, after each has been read, the monarch responds and receives parchment copies of each.

 List

-Most recently the following 27 bodies presented loyal addresses to King Charles III on 9 March 2023 at a ceremony at Buckingham Palace to mark the start of his reign:
+On 9 March 2023, the following 27 bodies presented loyal addresses to King Charles III at a ceremony at Buckingham Palace to mark the start of his reign: